Is CAT Exam Tough? Factors, Difficulty Level, Trends & Preparation Strategy 2025

 No Fixed Syllabus

 One of the major difficulties faced by the candidates during their CAT 2025 preparation is the non-availability of an official CAT 2025 syllabus.
 The conducting bodies have not revealed any official CAT syllabus.
-This means that the candidates should refer to the CAT previous year question papers, shortlist the CAT important topics and prepare their own CAT timetable.
-After analysing the previous year's question papers, the complete CAT syllabus is listed below for the reference of the candidates.
+This means that the candidates should refer to the CAT previous year question papers, shortlist the CAT important topics and prepare their own CAT 2025 preparation timetable.
+However, we have provided below the sectionwise syllabus for CAT 2025, to help you understand it clearly and boost your preparation:

 High Cut-offs for Top Colleges